 But from an ethical standpoint, it is our responsibility as the caretakers of the earth to nurture our ecosystems and the other species that call them home.
 The harsh truth is that thousands of species vanish from our planet each day, and many of us idly sit by and watch.
 If we continue to wait for someone else to step up, who will save these species?
 Who will ensure that this amazing diversity of wildlife is on the planet for future generations to enjoy?
 Who will stop the rapid epidemic of extinction before it reaches the human race?

 We need to do what we can where we can, and we need to do it before it’s too late.
 The Saint Louis Zoo’s WildCare Institute Center for Conservation in Western Asia has been studying Armenian vipers for the past 11 years.
 Our studies of their spatial ecology, genetic diversity and population structure have been used to increase the size of two protected areas in Armenia.
 We have also developed a successful breeding program for Armenian vipers here at the Zoo.
 Now we are proposing that we apply what we’ve learned about captive breeding to our conservation work in Armenia.
-With your help, the Saint Louis Zoo and our Armenian partners will create Armenia’s first conservation breeding center.
+The Saint Louis Zoo and our Armenian partners will create Armenia’s first conservation breeding center.
 We will concentrate on 11 endangered species of amphibians and reptiles native to Armenia, breeding them at the center and augmenting the wild populations with offspring until they are stable.
-We need to raise $40,000 for this project and are currently collecting funds through a crowdfunding campaign.
-Please consider donating to this cause, knowing that every little bit helps ensure zero extinction for Armenia’s reptiles and amphibians—and that’s certainly nothing to hiss at.